Why are referral programs for small businesses so powerful?

 Since you’re a small business, you have a connection to your community that most larger businesses can’t match.
 So, if you include a community element in your referral program (such as referencing how you serve your local area, or including donations to a local charity in your program), this will be to your advantage.

-Thanking customers for building up your small business through referrals is another effective “community” element, because it shows customers how they contribute to your success.
+Thanking customers for building up your small business through referrals is another effective “community” referral program idea, because it shows customers how they contribute to your success.

 8 small business referral program examples